mantissa/ofxTinyEXR/README.md

 ## Viewing EXR files in Photoshop

-When importing EXR files into Adobe Photoshop, you will see a large discrepancy in the gamma of your image.
+When importing EXR files into Adobe Photoshop, you will see a large discrepancy in the contrast & saturation of your image.

 This discrepancy be resolved in changing the “Proof Condition”: